Sonic Youth: SST and Enigma: 1986–1989

 Sonic Youth in a publicity photo issued by SST to promote their fourth album, Sister (1987).
 Left to right: Shelley, Ranaldo, Moore, Gordon.

-Sonic Youth had long appreciated SST Records; Ranaldo said, "It was the first record company we were on that we really would have given anything to be on."
+Sonic Youth had long appreciated SST Records, the independent label founded by Greg Ginn of Black Flag; Ranaldo said, "It was the first record company we were on that we really would have given anything to be on."
 Sonic Youth signed with the label in early 1986 and began recording EVOL with Martin Bisi.
 The band gained national attention when signing with SST, making them the first band from the New York underground to gain such notice.
 The mainstream music press subsequently began to take notice of the band.
-Robert Palmer of The New York Times declared that Sonic Youth was "making the most startlingly original guitar-based music since Jimi Hendrix" and even People reviewed EVOL, describing the album as the "aural equivalent of a toxic waste dump."
+Critic Robert Palmer of The New York Times declared that Sonic Youth was "making the most startlingly original guitar-based music since Jimi Hendrix" and even People reviewed EVOL, describing the album as the "aural equivalent of a toxic waste dump."
 The album was later called "a classic" by Neil Young.

-Around the same time, the band collaborated with Mike Watt under the alias Ciccone Youth, which was a play on the names Sonic Youth and Ciccone, the surname of pop singer Madonna.
-Sonic Youth released a single in 1986 and a studio album in 1988 under the Ciccone Youth name.
+Around the same time, the band collaborated with former Minutemen bassist Mike Watt under the alias Ciccone Youth, which was a play on the names Sonic Youth and Ciccone, the surname of Madonna.
+They released a single in 1986 and the LP The Whitey Album in 1988 as Ciccone Youth.
 The 1986 single, "Into the Groove(y)", was a cover of Madonna's "Into the Groove" and was preceded by "Tuff Titty Rap".
-The flip side of the record was Watt's cover of Madonna's "Burning Up" which had the altered title of "Burnin' Up".
+The flip side of the record was Watt's cover of Madonna's "Burning Up".
 The Whitey Album included both Sonic Youth songs from the single plus a demo version of "Burnin' Up".
-The album also contained a cover of Robert Palmer's "Addicted to Love" which was recorded in a karaoke booth.
+The album also contained a cover of Robert Palmer's "Addicted to Love" recorded in a karaoke booth.